-In order to meet funding timelines and to implement the CDBG-CV funding in compliance with HUD regulations, staff will need to return to council to amend the proposed Consolidated Plan and Annual Action Plan to include the emergency funds by August 16, 2021, as to why they are not currently listed.
+To implement the CDBG-CV funding in compliance with HUD regulations, staff will need to return to Council to amend the proposed Consolidated Plan and Annual Action Plan to include the emergency funds by August 16, 2021.
 The federal processes to allocate the CDBG-CV funds to City determined priorities, will remain the same as standard entitlement CDBG funds, which includes publishing a Notice of Funding Available, amending the Five-Year Consolidated Plan and Annual Action Plan, publishing a Notice of Public Hearing, then presenting the recommendation to City Council for review and approval.

-As these funds are to be used to prepare, prevent, or respond to COVID-19, staff recommends accepting applications to allocate a portion of the funds for coronavirus relief, and set aside a portion for economic relief, but is open to input from Council on how to proceed.
+As these funds are to be used to prepare, prevent, or respond to COVID-19, staff recommends accepting applications including Fire Station turnout buildings, and establishing a CDBG-CV ad hoc committee with two Councilmembers participating on the review and recommendation process for future Council approval.